-Note: These aperitivo recipes (which I’m sharing below, with Joe’s permission) are true classics – not the new, fancy kind of cocktails you tend to see on big city cocktail menus in the US.
-He gives some useful suggestions for substituting artisan ingredients that are a little more local (depending on which side of the Atlantic you’re on) than the original, now mass-produced, Italian spirits.
-But these cocktails aren’t remixes!
+I’ve included his useful suggestions for substituting artisan ingredients that are a little more local (depending on which side of the Atlantic you’re on) than the original, now mass-produced, Italian Aperol and Campari.
+But these cocktails are not remixes!
 They’re the classic drinks that people actually order at aperitivo in Italy.

 So what is aperitivo?

 The aperitivo tradition started in Venice in the early 1900s, then spread to Milano and Torino.
 Beyond being a “feeling” and “a time of day” (both true), aperitivo is when Italians transition from the work day to the rest of life.
 It’s a moment to take a deep breath, relax and let the day go.
 A casual, easy-going phase of the day that combines a little bit of food (sometimes a lot) and a little bit of drink.
 Aperitivo is also an excuse to get together with friends without the time commitment of dinner, or the expense.